mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Objective Function](@id DCObjectiveFunctionManual)
 The objective function of the DC optimal power flow is constructed using polynomial and piecewise linear cost functions of the generators, which are defined using the [`cost!`](@ref cost!) functions.
-It is important to note that only polynomial cost functions up to the second degree are included in the objective.
-If there are polynomials of higher degrees, JuliaGrid will exclude them from the objective function.
+Only polynomial cost functions of up to the second degree are included in the objective.
+Specifically, if a higher-degree polynomial is provided, JuliaGrid will discard all terms beyond the second degree and still include the resulting truncated polynomial in the objective function.

 In the provided example, the objective function that needs to be minimized to obtain the optimal values of the active power outputs of the generators and the bus voltage angles is as follows:
 ```@repl dcopf